-(60) "Printing" means the formation of words, designs and pictures, usually by a series of application rolls each with only partial coverage.
+(52) "Printing" means the formation of words, designs and pictures, usually by a series of application rolls each with only partial coverage.

-(61) "Prime coat" means the first of two or more films of coating applied in an operation.

-(62) "Publication rotogravure printing" means rotogravure printing upon paper which is subsequently formed into books, magazines, catalogues, brochures, directories, newspaper supplements, and other types of printed materials.
+(53) "Publication rotogravure printing" means rotogravure printing upon paper which is subsequently formed into books, magazines, catalogues, brochures, directories, newspaper supplements, and other types of printed materials.